Where is Beniarbeig?

 Municipal swimming pool with a local bar and restaurant for refreshments if you are spending the day here.

 Padel courts and leisure centre with plenty of sports and activities to do.

-The locals have a tapas pub run where you buy a drink and get a free tapa, this is organised with some of the local people.
+Weekly event is a tapas pub run where you buy a drink and get a free tapa, this is organised with some of the local people.

 Local shops include butchers, bakery, florist, mini supermarket the larger supermarket is located in the neighbouring town of Ondara, garage with a workshop and various other shops and services.

 Bars and restaurants, I know of various bars and restaurants in this town, one of the most popular is the Pensionista bar (you do not need to be a pensioner to use it) They have tables and chairs outside so you can enjoy the good food and watch the world go by.

 Medical centre, chemist, hairdressers and they have a private hospital which I have heard some very good reports about.